Thomvis/BrightFutures/README.md

 In addition to `recover`, `recoverWith` can be used to provide a Future that will provide the value to recover with.

 ## Custom execution contexts
-By default, all tasks and callbacks are performed in a background queue.
+By default, all tasks and callbacks are performed on the global GCD queue.
 All future-wrapped tasks are performed concurrently, but all callbacks of a single future will be executed serially.
 You can however change this behavior by providing an execution context when creating a future or adding a callback:

 ```swift
 let f = future(context: ImmediateExecutionContext()) { _ in